codinganovel/backlang/readme.md

 - **Algorithm:** Simple line reversal (first line becomes last, last becomes first)
 - **File format:** `.bck` files are plain text, editable in any editor
+- **Special marker `##BCKL.NNL##`:** Because your text files are special snowflakes that don't need trailing newlines.
+This marker appears at the top of `.bck` files when the original was too cool for standard line endings.
+Don't worry, we'll preserve your artisanal, hand-crafted lack of newlines.
 - **Encoding preservation:** Maintains original file encoding (UTF-8, ASCII, etc.)
 - **Error handling:** Graceful failures with helpful error messages
 - **Cross-platform:** Works on Linux, macOS, Windows